mhcdaeth/Time-tracking-dashboard/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This helped me for on any referance i'd need  I really liked this pattern and will use it going forward.
+- [W3Scholls](https://www.w3schools.com) - This helped me for on any referance i'd need  I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.mdndocs.com) - This helped me for on any referance i'd need  I really liked this pattern and will use it going forward.
+- [MDN Docs](https://www.mdndocs.com) - This helped me for on any referance i'd need  I really liked this pattern and will use it going forward.

 ## Author